TerenceLiu98/COMP1023/README.md

 # C_Learning
 A STAT Student Structure Programming
 ## About this course
-In UIC ( United International College ) every STAT student must learn C language as the basic computer coding ability.
+In UIC ( United International College ) every STAT student must learn `C` as the basic computer coding ability.
 ## Textbook
 According to the textbook list, we should use `C Primer Plus`